-Construction of this project is underway!
-A new drainage system, as well as an upgrade to a smaller existing stormwater system, are being installed primarily along Sulphur Springs Road just past the recently renamed Lucy S. Herring Elementary School to Carrier Street.
-This effort will improve drainage and reduce flooding on the roadway.
-Clinton Avenue, Covington Street and Belmont Avenue will also have new stormwater infrastructure installed near their intersections with Sulphur Springs Road.
+Construction of this project is nearly complete!
+A new drainage system, as well as an upgrade to a smaller existing stormwater system, was installed primarily along Sulphur Springs Road just past the recently renamed Lucy S. Herring Elementary School to Carrier Street.
+This effort improved drainage and will reduce flooding on the roadway.
+Clinton Avenue, Covington Street and Belmont Avenue also have new stormwater infrastructure installed near their intersections with Sulphur Springs Road.

 The lack of an adequate drainage system is causing flooding in the roadway of Sulphur Springs Road at the low point of the basin (the intersection with an unnamed tributary of Hominy Creek) .
 In addition, the existing culvert does not provide for adequate slope stabilization and is causing erosion of the stream bank at the outlet end of the culvert.
 The Sulphur Springs Stormwater project will install a new drainage system that reduces stormwater runoff in the roadway and provides a system that can be upgraded with future projects along the contributing side streets.
 A culvert extension and associated stream stabilization will address existing slopes that are failing at the roadway and provide a more sustainable stream bank at the outlet end of the culvert extension that will not be as prone to erosion.

 This work is being done in advance of the City bond repaving project as a system improvement and efficiency cost-saving measure.
 MSD is also coordinating with the Stormwater Division on this project to upgrade their pipes ahead of the stormwater and paving project.

 - Fall: Preliminary design

 - Fall: 100% Design

 - March: 401 Water Quality Certification (for stream impacts) received from NC Division of Environmental Quality (NCDEQ)

 - Summer: Advertising project for construction